geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 No, people won't have enough to say no.

 **Geohot** [00:29:54]
-Well, if someone has a very...
-I know, but if someone has a very...
-I just think that you're going to have to...
-I mean, TinyGrad is moving towards everything not...
+Well, if someone has a very..
+I know, but if someone has a very..
+I just think that you're going to have to..
+I mean, TinyGrad is moving towards everything not..

 **Chenyu** [00:29:58]
-I think you will realize all the problems after you rewrite most of our current training examples to...
+I think you will realize all the problems after you rewrite most of our current training examples to..

 **Geohot** [00:30:00]
 Oh, this doesn't change the training examples.